openshift/openshift-velero-plugin/README.md

 ### Image Stream
 #### Backup Plugin
+- Retrive internal registry and migration registry from annotaions.
+- For all the tags check imagestream has any associated imagestreamtags so that we know we need to restore the tags as well.
-- Fetches all the images referenced by namespace from internal image registry of openshift, `image-registry.openshift-image-registry.svc:5000/`,  and push the same to to defined docker registry, `oadp-default-aws-registry-route-oadp-operator.apps.<route>`.
+- For all the Items in al the tags, fetch `dockerImageReference`, constructs source and destination path from `dockerImageReference` and `migrationRegistry`.
+Fetches all the images referenced by namespace from internal image registry of openshift, `image-registry.openshift-image-registry.svc:5000/`,  and push the same to to defined docker registry, `oadp-default-aws-registry-route-oadp-operator.apps.<route>`.

 #### Restore Plugin
+- Retrive `backupInternalRegistry`, `internalRegistry`, and `migrationRegistry`.
+- For all the tags check imagestream has any associated imagestreamtags, if so then, use the tag if it references an ImageStreamImage in the current namespace.
-- Fetches all the images that were pushed into registry initialized at backup time and pushes the same to internal opendhift image registry.
+- For all the Items in al the tags, fetch `dockerImageReference`, constructs source and destination path from `migrationRegistry` and `internalRegistry`.
+Fetches all the images that were pushed into registry initialized at backup time and pushes the same to internal openshift image registry.

 ### Image Stream Tag
 #### Restore Plugin
-- Searche for the tag corresponding to a particular imagestream to check if an image is present in the new namespace
+- Search for the tag corresponding to a particular imagestream to check if an image is present in the new namespace
 - If the tag is not present, look it up in the old, backup namespace and use that tag to pull the particular image required

 ### Image Tag